 The significant tax cuts are explained in more detail below.

 This tax break is supposedly an incentive for corporations to conduct research that benefits society, but lawmakers have not asked what it has accomplished.

 ▪️ Some activities subsidized by this tax break do not meet any definition of “research” that most people would understand.
 Companies urging Congress to extend this tax break range from a brewery and a company that develops frozen and packaged foods to a sausage business and a company that develops electronic games for casinos.
 Lawmakers should ask what “research” this tax break supports before blindly extending it.

 ▪️ Many of the companies lobbying for this tax break have paid very little in taxes.
 Netflix, for example, has paid federal corporate income taxes equal to less than 1 percent of its reported profits over four years.

 This tax break allows companies to deduct the cost of equipment the year they purchase it, rather than deducting the cost over several years until the equipment wears out.
 This extreme version of accelerated depreciation raises several problems.

-▪️ Accelerated depreciation has let many large corporations (Verizon, FedEx, Walt Disney, General Motors, Bank of America, Amazon and others) largely avoid taxes, particularly during the last several years when this bonus depreciation provision has been in effect.
+▪️ Accelerated depreciation has let many large corporations (Verizon, Amazon, Walt Disney, Con Edison, General Motors, Dish Network, and others) largely avoid taxes, particularly during the last several years when this bonus depreciation provision has been in effect.

 ▪️ Bonus depreciation is supposed to encourage investment, but research shows that corporate leaders pay little attention to depreciation tax breaks when making investment decisions, even though their tax departments naturally exploit them to the greatest extent possible.